olivicmic/pic-pipe/README.md

 `picPipe.colorPull(input, output);`

-Input:
+input:
 - `input.buffer {buffer}`: Image buffer.
 - `input.maxPixel {string}`: A string with the image mimetype.

-Output callback:
+output callback:
-- `Err {object}`: Contains the error object if there is an error.
+- `err {object}`: Contains the error object if there is an error.
-- `colors.picColors {array}`: An array with up to 9 color values a hex strings.
+- `input.picColors {array}`: An array with up to 9 color values a hex strings.
-- `colors.colorAverage {array}`: An Array with 3 numbers (0-255) for each RGB value.
+- `input.colorAverage {array}`: An Array with 3 numbers (0-255) for each RGB value.

 ```Javascript